Diversity: Empowerment for All People

 Ultimately, our efforts to enroll a diverse community depend upon relationship.
 The single most powerful way you can support our success is by actively endorsing our work and inviting others to participate.

-- If you are a graduate of our foundational 4-day training, please invite your community to attend as well.
+- If you are a graduate of our leadership 4-day training, please invite your community to attend as well.

 2) Share your constructive feedback and ideas.